marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/docs/syllabus.md

 ---
 25. <details><summary>Apr 16 T - <a href="../neural-network">Feedforward neural network (FNN)</a></summary>

-     - You will understand the basic concept of a feed-forward neural network as a universal function generator.
+     - You will understand the basic concept of a neural network as a universal function generator.
      - You will understand how the input and output layers of a neural network depend on the data and desired computation.
      - You will understand the concept of how a neural network is trained.
      - You will be able to implement basic feed-forward neural networks for regression and classification in Python.
      - You will appreciate that neural networks are not always the best choice.

-26. Apr 18 R - Convolutional neural network (CNN)
+26. <details><summary>Apr 18 R - Convolutional neural network (CNN)</summary>

+     - You will...

-27. Apr 23 T - Recurrent neural network (RNN)
+27. <details><summary>Apr 23 T - Recurrent neural network (RNN)</summary>

+     - You will...
-28. Apr 25 R - Long/Short term memory (LSTM) neural network
+     - Long/Short term memory (LSTM) neural network

+Exam
+---
+28. Apr 25 R - Exam